dennisfelczy/OpenAI_Document_Analyzer/README.md

 create a .env file and add the corresponding keys and endpoint information to the file (see .env.example for an example)

 ## Installation:
-I suggest to use conda to creata a virtual python environment
+I suggest to use conda to create a a virtual python environment

 ### Miniconda (example)
 Install Miniconda according to the official documentation. (select add to PATH variable during installation)